WardCunningham/search/demo/linux.md

 ## Preparation

-The code assumes in many place from where it is made available.
+The code references the assumed public location of its endpoint and the endpoint of the associated search wiki in many places.
 Adapt this location to your preference.

 ```sh
 xargs -L1 sed 's/search.fed.wiki.org/search.federatedwiki.org/g' -i <<<"online.pl